Why We've teamed up with the UN's Global Goals

 By 2030, the UN hopes to have eliminated all discrimination, violence, and all 'harmful practices, such as child, early and forced marriage and female genital mutilations'.

 Once a woman earns an income, her decision-making power at home and in the wider community increases.
 This means she is no longer forced to depend on her husband and her children are more likely to go to school and to receive nutritious and regular meals.
 In some areas where Five Talents works, there are particular issues facing women such as female genital mutilation or gender-based violence.
 Here our partners work closely with the whole community to teach about the positive role women can play and to teach women about their rights.
-Any money you raise will have a serious impact on the communities in Iringa, Tanzania, where all of our clients are women.
+Any money you raise will have a serious impact on the communities in Kericho, Kenya, where the majority of our clients are women.

 Our financial inclusion strategy is a powerful tool in the struggle for sustained and sustainable economic growth.
 Using country specific social impact surveys, we ensure that any funds you raise are used to help the most needy and excluded within communities.